eclipse-archived/ceylon-lang.org/blog/2013-12-12-ceylon-tour-comes-to-paris.md

 # A Ceylon conference in Paris in January 2014

-We have so many exiting things to talk about in the Ceylon ecosystem that it's impossible for everyone to keep track of everything that is happening, but if you live in Paris or not too far from it, we can help you, because we will organise our first Ceylon Tour conference in Paris in January 2014.
+We have so many exciting things to talk about in the Ceylon ecosystem that it's impossible for everyone to keep track of everything that is happening, but if you live in Paris or not too far from it, we can help you, because we will organise our first Ceylon Tour conference in Paris in January 2014.